apache/openwebbeans/readme/README_1_0_0-alpha-2.txt

-- 1.0.0-alpha-1 release does not supports the following features
+- 1.0.0-alpha-2 release does not support the following features
 --------------------------------------------
 * Does not fully integrate with Geronimo
  (You have to configure your application to use OWB functionality, e.g configure web.xml, adding interceptor to EJBs etc.)

 -------------------------------------------
-Release Notes - OpenWebBeans - Version 1.0.0-alpha-1
+Release Notes - OpenWebBeans - Version 1.0.0-alpha-2
 -------------------------------------------
 Bug